junxit/us-congress-bills-114/bill.md

 ## § 7.
 Annual audit of civil forfeitures

 The Inspector General shall annually conduct an audit of a representative sample of Federal civil forfeitures under statutes described in section 983(i) of title 18, United States Code, to ensure those forfeitures are constitutionally sound and consistent with the letter and spirit of the law.
-The Inspector General shall report the results of the audit to the Attorney General and to Congress.
-Such report shall also include the fiscal status of the Asset Forfeiture Fund, including any projected growth or shrinking of the Fund in future years, and the viability of the fund.
+The Department of Justice Inspector General shall report the results of the audit to the Attorney General and to Congress.
+Such report shall also include the fiscal status of the Asset Forfeiture Fund and Treasury Forfeiture Fund, including any projected growth or shrinking of the Funds in future years, and the viability of the Funds.

 ## § 8.
 Publicly available databases